ashunaveed/AI-based-TC-automation/README.md

 2. Please upload the documents as shown in the video.
 3. The output files will saved in the appropriate folders.
 4. Please clean the data as required.

+This work is opensource and available for future modifications.